 This clause lists and describes threats relevant to the security domains.
 Threats are described using a pre-defined template including information on the issue caused by the threat, a description of the threat itself and an indication of use cases impacted or potentially impacted.
 In addition affected security domains (see clause 5) and M2M Stakeholders are listed.
 The description of each threat concludes with an analysis indicating which of the main M2M Architecture components are impacted by the threat.

 NOTE: A detailed risk assessment/evaluation of the level of impact of the threat depends on the assets and their value.
 The value of the assets heavily depends on the individual use case implemented in the M2M Solution.
 Risk assessment/evaluation is therefore out of scope of this threat analysis and falls under the responsibility of the respective stakeholders responsible for providing the M2M Solution and/or solution component.
-The number given to each of the threats do not give any indication on their priority.
+The number given to each of the threats does not give any indication on their priority.